Electrical Safety Regulations for Landlords in Wales

 Who Can Carry Out An EICR Test?

 The testing must be carried out by a competent person – in other words an electrician who is qualified to complete the work.
-Find out more about who is a competent person on the competent person or Electrical Safety First websites
+Find out more about who is a competent person on the competent person or Electrical Safety First websites.

 What If My Electrics Are Unsafe?

 If an electrical installation fails the test, your electrician will recommend repairs or that further investigations are needed.
 You will need to follow the recommended action until the issue is resolved.
 Once the electrics are safe, you must provide your tenant with confirmation.
+As with the report itself, you must provide your tenant with this confirmation within 14 days of the work being completed, or their moving in date, if a new tenancy.

 Is PAT Testing A Legal Requirement In Wales?